 Diarrhoea is defined as stool, or poo, that is loose or watery and you usually need to go to the toilet more often.
-It's very common and most cases improve by themselves.
-There are many causes of diarrhoea, ranging from infection, allergy, anxiety, a side effect of medication or long term conditions such as irritable bowel syndrome (IBS), Crohn's disease and ulcerative colitis.
+It's very common and most cases improve by themselves within a day or two.
+There are many causes of diarrhoea, ranging from infection, allergy, anxiety, medication side-effects or long term conditions such as irritable bowel syndrome (IBS), Crohn's disease and ulcerative colitis.

 If diarrhoea is caused by an infection, it's contagious and passed on easily, such as by touching surfaces, clothes or anything else that is shared.
 Thorough and regular hand washing can lower your chance of catching or passing on infectious diarrhoea, as well as wiping down toilet seats, surfaces and handles.

 You should not cook food for people if you have diarrhoea, as you could pass it on to them through preparing the food.
-You should not share towels, toothbrushes or anything else that could risk passing the infection on.
+In addition, you shouldn’t share towels, toothbrushes or anything else that could risk passing the infection on.

 Anti-diarrhoea tablets are not usually required unless the symptoms are particularly severe.
 In infectious diarrhoea, this is part of the body getting rid of the unwanted virus or bacteria.
 If you need to take anti-diarrhoea medication to stop the diarrhoea for a short amount of time it is best to discuss it with your pharmacist first, or with your doctor via a telephone appointment.
 Antibiotics are not usually prescribed unless a stool sample shows a bacterial infection, and this is much less common than a viral infection.